OnezaVhora/COE379L-Project-3/README.md

-Project 3 - Inference Server
+Project 3 - Binary Classification and Inference Server
 ============================

 Overview
 --------

-This project involves building an inference server that classifies satellite images as "damaged" or "not damaged" based on a trained model.
+This project involves building an inference server that classifies satellite images as "damage" or "no damaged" based on a trained model.
 The server is built using **Flask** and **TensorFlow** and is packaged in a Docker container for ease of deployment.

 Docker Image
 ------------